ABOUT

 6. What does it mean to you ?

-Inspired and invigorated by a renewed sense of continuity I have begun a series of paintings and prints exploring combinations of still life objects and familiar or remembered landscapes.
+I have begun a series of paintings and prints exploring combinations of still life objects and familiar or remembered landscapes.
 In particular things that have a resonance with me – the North Sea and its impact upon both land and people.
 In conclusion this new string of inquiry reinforces my desire to tell a story – who I am, where I come from.

 7. What are you currently working on ?

-For the past year I have owned a small classic yacht, a Deben 4 Tonner, “Leading Wind” and I’m restoring her to her former glory, when she was launched in 1938.
-Parallel with and inspired by this, I am putting together a body of work reflecting the restoration process and the boats colourful history.
-In addition, I am working on a series of limited edition linocuts of Portsmouth Public Houses.
+For the past few years I have owned a small classic yacht, which I have been restoring to her former glory.
+She was first launched in 1938 in Woodbridge in Suffolk, my spiritual home and where I learned to sail.
+I am currently putting together a body of work reflecting the restoration process and the boats colourful history – her First Lady owner was said to have sailed single handed around Britain in her.
+In addition, I am continuing to work on my series of limited edition linocuts of Portsmouth Public Houses.
 I have been fascinated with Architecture since I was a child and in another life I would have been an architect.
 However, I enjoy exploring old buildings and making artwork inspired by them.
-Portsmouth has a wealth of characterful buildings and who knows, later I may turn my attention back to the streets of London, where I spent the formative years of my career as an artist and illustrator.
+Hampshire has a wealth of characterful buildings and who knows, later I may turn my attention back to the streets of London, where I spent the formative years of my career as an artist and illustrator.
+I try to draw from direct observation every day and go out in all weathers painting plen air, balancing a sketchbook on my knees and drawing first using a 4B pencil and then using watercolour in an expressive and lively manner that contrasts with my tight, more academic drawing style.